aasenknut/dot-files/README.md

 # Neovim

 *Note*.
-Vim-Plug will put stuff in, `~/.local/share/nvim/`, this is also where the treesitter stuff will end up.
+Nvim stuff will be placed in `~/.local/share/nvim/`, this is also where the treesitter stuff will end up.

 ### Dotnet